What are all my loan applications doing to my credit score?

 When applying for a new loan the lender will be able to run a credit check and they will have access to the information regarding your applications, outstanding debts and loans as well as your payment history on these outstanding amounts.
 When it comes to your credit score ratings, there are ways that it can be improved and there are ways that you might impact it negatively.

-What then will impact my credit score?
+What will impact my credit score?

 Your actions can either negatively or positively affect your credit score.